 In contrast to other property tax breaks for seniors, deferring your property tax comes at a cost.
 As soon as you file a Tax Deferral Affidavit and begin deferring your taxes, you will begin to accrue interest on the amount of taxes deferred at a rate of 5% per year.
 Once the deferral ends, you will have 180 days to pay all deferred taxes at 5% interest before regular penalty and collection activities begin.

-Maximize Your Property Tax Breaks for Seniors at ML&R Wealth Management LLC
+Maximize Your Property Tax Breaks for Seniors in Texas

 Contact us to schedule a free consultation and discuss the applicable property tax breaks with one of our wealth management advisors today.